tmarkec/take_a_hike/README.md

 - [Git](https://en.wikipedia.org/wiki/Git) was used for version control.
 - [Cloudinary](https://cloudinary.com/) was used to store the images.
 - [ElephantSQL](https://www.elephantsql.com/) was used to store the database.
+- [Grammarly](https://app.grammarly.com/) was used to check typography.
 - - -

+## Libraries
+- asgiref - A standard Python library to allow for asynchronous web apps and servers to communicate with each other.
+- cloudinary - A Python package allowing integration between the application and Cloudinary.
+- coverage - is a third-party package that helps developers measure code coverage in their Python codebase.
+- dj-database-url - A Django utility to utilise the DATABASE_URL environment variable to configure the Django application.
+Used with PostgreSQL.
+- dj3-cloudinary-storage - A Django package that facilitates integration with Cloudinary storage.
+- Django - A python package for the Django framework.
+- django-active-link - A Django package used to highlight an active link in the site navigation bars.
+- django-allauth - An integrated set of Django applications addressing user authentication, registration and account management.
+- django-summernote - is a third-party package that provides a rich text editor widget for Django web applications.
+- django-crispy-forms - A Django package that provides tags and filters to control the rendering behaviour of Django forms.
+- gunicorn - A Python WSGI HTTP Server for UNIX.
+- oauthlib - A generic, spec-compliant, thorough implementation of the OAuth request-signing logic for Python 3.6+.
+- psycopg2 - A PostgreSQL database adapter for Python.
+- PyJWT - A Python library that allows for encoding and decoding of JSON Web Tokens (JWT).
+- python3-openid - A set of Python packages to support use of the OpenID decentralized identity system.
+- pytz - A Python package for world timezone definitions, modern and historical.
+- Pillow - A Python Imaging Library adds image processing capabilities
+- requests-oauthlib - A Python package for OAuthlib authentication support for Requests.
+- sqlparse - A non-validating SQL parser for Python.
 ## Testing
 The testing section can be found [here](TESTING.md).